Davis W. Frank

 I led the development team for Divine Caroline, a web-only women’s interest magazine.
-It was implemented as a Rails app with custom CMS features.
-As a startup, they intended to see the platform for online magazines.
-The writing and editing staff as our real-world, yet internal customers.
+It was implemented as a Rails app with custom content management features.
+As a startup, they intended to sell the platform for online magazines.
+The writing and editing staff was our real-world, yet internal customers.

 Learned that every startup is different, that sometimes indirect management of people is more impactful than direct, and that surrounding yourself with people in diverse roles makes for a much more fulfilling day.

 Personal Sabbatical 2006 June - 2007 February